oelin/fingerprint/README.md

 # Fingerprint

-This tiny web page allows you to instantly generate a canvas fingerprint for your browser.
-It's a great tool for testing the extent to which your browser confiiguration is susceptible to cross-site tracking via canvas-based fingerprinting techniques.
-This implementaton really is *tiny*, with the core fingerprinting code only requiring about 300 bytes.
+Fingerprint is a tiny web page which lets you instantly generate [canvas fingerprints](https://en.wikipedia.org/wiki/Canvas_fingerprinting) for your browser!
+This is useful in discovering the extent to which your browser is susceptible to cross-site tracking via canvas-based techniques.
+The implementation really is *tiny*, with the core fingerprinting code only requiring about 300 bytes.

 <img src='./fingerprint.png'>